-What’s different between fiber-optic and coaxial cables?
+What’s the difference between fiber optic and coaxial cables?

 Internet isn’t something that magically appears in your home.